-The DPS 88/82 shown here is Honeywell's top-of-the-line, very large scale computer.
-This dual-processor system can be configured with 128 megabytes of main memory and 128 channel function slots.
-As a networking/communications oriented system operating within the Honeywell Distributed Systems Environment, the DPS 88/82 can support as many as 320 satellite processors in a variety of network structures.
+The DPS 88/82 shown here is a dual-processor system that can be configured with 128 megabytes of main memory and 128 channel function slots.
+As a networking/communications-oriented system operating within the Honeywell Distributed Systems Environment, the DPS 88/82 can support as many as 320 satellite processors in a variety of network structures.